abadid/cmsc424-spring2018/project3/readme.md

     * **seeking_relationship_type:** Must be an integer between 1 and 3.

-    * **seeking_gender:** You can decide how to represent this field, but you must include a constraint that this column is not null.
+    * **seeking_gender:** You can decide how to represent this field, which corresponds to the gender that a person is seeking for the type of relationship set in the seeking_relationship_type field.
+But you must include a constraint that this column is not null.

     * **language:** Must be 3 characters or less (e.g. English could be represented as ENG).

     * **county:** Must be less than or equal to 20 characters long.

     * **approval_rating:** Must be a floating point number with a precision of 2 digits after the decimal.
-All users start with a rating of 1.0, and the max is 9.99.
+All users start with a rating of 1.0, and the minimum is 0 and max is 9.99.
 But this value can go up or down depending on whether they treat the other users on the app with politeness, kindness, and respect.

 * **match**